varun-gangadharan/statistics-for-strava/README.md

 #    "2025-01-10": 220
 #}'
 FTP_VALUES='[]'
+# Optional, a link to your profile picture.
+Will be used to display in the nav bar and link to your Strava profile
+PROFILE_PICTURE_URL=''
-# Full URL with ntfy topic included.
+# Optional, full URL with ntfy topic included.
 This topic will be used to notify you when a new HTML build has run.
 # Leave empty to disable notifications.
 NTFY_URL=''
 # An array of activity ids to skip during import.